ChuckD30/davidchuka-portfolio/README.md

 # davidchuka-theproject
-This is a personal project.
+This is my personal website that includes a blog, information about me, and projects I've worked on.